-The Religious Studies major offers a track for students planning to enter health professions.
-The Religious Studies major for Health Professionals prepares students for the diversity of human experiences and perspectives they will encounter throughout their careers.
-Students double majoring in Religious Studies and a pre-health major have reported that this dual training has made them more competitive when applying for graduate and professional schools, and has better equipped them as health professionals to engage with their clients as whole people.
+The Religious Studies major offers a concentration for students planning to enter health professions.
+Students pairing a Religious Studies major with pre-health science coursework (such as the Pre-Health Thematic Minor) have reported that this dual training has made them more competitive when applying for graduate and professional schools and has better equipped them as health professionals to engage with their clients as whole people.

 Interested students should contact:

 Dr. Alison Jameson, Undergraduate Advisor

 At least 30 credit hours of Religious Studies (RELI) course work (10 courses), including the required courses and projects outlined below.
 At least 18 of these credits (6 of the 10 courses) must be at the 300 level or higher.